TadiT7/treble_experimentations_wiki/ZTE-Axon-10-Pro.md

 * Speaker: Works.
 * Microphone: Works.
 * Bluetooth: A2DP,transfer, incall audio everything works.
-* Telephony: VOLTE does not work related to SMS only working on HSPA,ims.apk could possibly fix it, needs testing,
+* Telephony: VOLTE works on Havov OS by vince31fr on xda.
 * Fingerprint sensor: Not working

 ## Additional Notes:
 (to be updated)

 ## Tested By:
+* Rafyvitto (Havoc OS GSI by vince31fr on xda[12/27/2019])
 * Rafyvitto (Bootleggers GSI by Technical on xda[12/23/2019])